ianwong123/kubernetes-cost-optimiser/cost-model.md

 \end{aligned}
 $$

-The model calculates the **theoretical minimum** number of VMs needed if perfectly packed.
-In practice, resource fragmentation might require slightly more VMs, but this provides the optimal baseline for cost optimisation.
+This calculates the **theoretical minimum** number of VMs required to fit all pods based on their resource requests.
+While real clusters may need additional nodes due to mixed workloads and scheduling constraints, this provides the optimal baseline for cost optimisation.

 ## Limitations
-* **Single VM type** - uses one instance type instead of optimising across multiple families
+* The current implementation uses a single VM type rather than optimising across instance families
-* **No discounts** - doesn't account for spot instances, reserved instances, or enterprise discounts
+* Real-world discounts like spot instances and reserved commitments aren't yet factored in
-* **Excluded costs** - ignores storage, networking, load balancers, and other cloud services
+* Additional costs for storage, networking, load balancers, and other cloud services remain outside scope
-* **Simplified scheduling** - assumes perfect bin-packing without fragmentation
+* The model calculates optimal packing but doesn't account for real-world scheduling constraints like node affinity rules or mixed workload patterns that can increase the actual VM count needed.

 *The current model focuses on establishing the core cost optimisation concept.
 Additional cost factors will be integrated once the main resource right-sizing mechanism is validated.*

-> Note: This README is still a work in progress
+> Note: This document is still a work in progress.